 Move your router closer to where you stream.
 If an Ethernet connection isn’t possible, try moving your router closer to your living room (or whatever room you do most of your streaming in).
 This can reduce signal loss and interference, resulting in a stronger, faster Wi-Fi connection.

 Keep your devices updated.
 We know it seems like a nuisance, but letting your devices update their software when the prompt pops up helps ensure they’re as secure and functional as possible.
 Many times these updates include bug fixes or other improvements that can increase performance and may cut down on streaming problems.
 The same goes for your apps.
+And remember: updates aren’t just for computers.
+If you have a TV that’s connected to the internet or a gaming system you stream through, these need periodic updates too.
+To update your smart TV, use your remote to go to Settings > Support.
+If there’s a software update shown, click update.

 Upgrade your internet service.
 Finally, if you’ve tried the other suggestions and nothing is helping, you can always spring for a faster internet connection.
 More speed may be enough to power through other issues and get your streaming up to speed.
 To give you an idea of what you need, Netflix recommends a minimum of 5 Mbps per HD stream and 25 Mbps for 4K.